Morning, Tuesday, 18th July 2017

-Delegates will assess progress in taking forward key proposals from the Financial Advice Market Review, which made recommendations last year around the affordability and accessibility of advice, as well as the liabilities of providers, and is expected to produce a twelve month progress report this spring.
+Delegates will assess progress in taking forward key proposals from the Financial Advice Market Review, which made recommendations around the affordability and accessibility of advice, as well as the liabilities of providers.

 Discussion will also be informed by a range of further policy changes to the regulated advice sector, including the forthcoming introduction of the pensions advice allowance and changes to the definition of financial advice - as well as the final report of the FCA’s Asset Management Market Study which is expected to make recommendations to address concerns around competition, transparency and the accountability of providers.

 Further planned sessions discuss key issues relating to financial inclusion following the final report of the Financial Exclusion Committee, with latest thinking on the future for financial education, the impact of bank branch closures, next steps for developing a savings culture, and remaining challenges for supporting vulnerable groups of consumers to engage with financial services.
 Delegates will also consider the changing role of technology in financial advice and guidance, including key challenges and opportunities presented by robo-advice, and the role of online and mobile banking channels in reaching under- and un-banked consumers.